 We design products and services that can impact the future of how people live, where industries shift and the ways businesses grow.
 We help companies uncover emerging opportunities and move innovation from theory into practice, with the goal to deliver strong, sustainable growth within the pressures of their organizations.
 We partner with some of the world's most-loved household brands to design innovative experiences that make a meaningful difference to how people work, live, learn and play.

 Our studios frequently host panel discussions centered around compelling and timely topics in the areas of design, technology and business.
 Past Salon guests have included influencers such as Charles Adler (co-founder of Kickstarter), Jeffrey Hollander (founder of Seventh Generation), Patrick Whitney (IIT Institute of Design), Richard Saul Wurman (founder of TED) and many others.

 When & Where

 Smart Design is a design and innovation consultancy.
 We work across the physical and digital to design meaningful products, services, and experiences that have an enduring impact on organizations and people.
-Founded in 1980, Smart has studios in New York, San Francisco and London, and clients all over the world.
+Founded in 1980, Smart has studios in New York and London, and clients all over the world.

 Visit us online at smartdesignworldwide.com